lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_01.md

 1:13 But to which of the angels said he at any time, Sit on my right hand, until I make thine enemies thy footstool?
 1:14 Are they not all ministering spirits, sent forth to minister for them who shall be heirs of salvation?

 <p id="1"><ref>[1]</ref> verse 1 <br>Moses continued, “The Lord your God will raise up for you a prophet like me from among your fellow Israelites.
 You must listen to him.
-(Deuteronomy 18:15 NLT, Deuteronomy 18:15 KJV, Deuteronomy 18:15 NIV)<a href="#1_ref">&#8617;</a></p>
+(Deuteronomy 18:15 NLT, Deuteronomy 18:15 KJV, Deuteronomy 18:15 ESV)<a href="#1_ref">&#8617;</a></p>

 <p id="2"><ref>[2]</ref> verse 2 <br><b>Who is Jesus?</b><br>1) God has appointed Jesus heir of all things. <br>2) God made the worlds through Jesus.
 <br><br><b>The work of holy Spirit</b>:
 <br>1) We were sealed with the holy Spirit.
-(Ephesians 1:13 NLT, Ephesians 1:13 KJV, Ephesians 1:13 NIV)
+(Ephesians 1:13 ESV, Ephesians 1:13 NLT, Ephesians 1:13 KJV,Ephesians 1:13 hlybblsmpshndtn)
 <br>2) The Spirit is God's guarantee that he will give us the inheritance he promised.
-(Ephesians 1:14 NLT, Ephesians 1:14 KJV, Ephesians 1:14 NIV, Ephesians 1:14 hlybblsmpshndtn)
+(Ephesians 1:14 ESV, Ephesians 1:14 NLT, Ephesians 1:14 KJV, Ephesians 1:14 hlybblsmpshndtn)
 <br>3) Through the sanctifying work of the Spirit, we have obeyed Jesus Christ and have been cleansed by the blood of Jesus Christ.
-(1 Peter 1:2 NLT, 1 Peter 1:2 KJV, 1 Peter 1:2 NIV)
+(1 Peter 1:2 ESV, 1 Peter 1:2 NLT, 1 Peter 1:2 KJV, 1 Peter 1:2 hlybblsmpshndtn)
 <br>4) <a href="#2_ref">&#8617;</a></p>

 <p id="3"><ref>[3]</ref> verse 4 <br><b>Angels and Human</b>
 <ol>
 <li>&nbsp;Both human and angels were perfect creatures.
 Jesus is not a creature.
-(Genesis 1:31)
+(Genesis 1:31 ESV, Genesis 1:31 NLT, Genesis 1:31 KJV, Genesis 1:31 hlybblsmpshndtn)
 </li>
 <li>&nbsp;Only human were created in the image of God, not angels.
-(Genesis 1:26-27)
+(Genesis 1:26-27 ESV, Genesis 1:26-27 NLT, Genesis 1:26-27 KJV, Genesis 1:26-27 hlybblsmpshndtn)
 </li>
 <li>&nbsp;All the humans were born with a sin nature.
-(Genesis 5:3)  Some angels also sinned, but many did not.
+(Genesis 5:3 ESV, Genesis 5:3 NLT, Genesis 5:3 KJV, Genesis 5:3 hlybblsmpshndtn)  Some angels also sinned, but many did not.
 </li>
 <li>&nbsp;Though all humans and some angels sinned, there is forgiveness only for humans.
-(2 Corinthians 5:21).
+(2 Corinthians 5:21 ESV, 2 Corinthians 5:21 NLT, 2 Corinthians 5:21 KJV, 2 Corinthians 5:21 hlybblsmpshndtn).
 The angels who sinned are awaiting the day of judgment.
-(Matthew 25:41)
+(Matthew 25:41 ESV, Matthew 25:41 NLT, Matthew 25:41 KJV, Matthew 25:41 hlybblsmpshndtn)
 </li>
 <li>&nbsp;Believers hold exalted position because they are a new creation in Christ.
-(Ephesians 2:6)
+(Ephesians 2:6 ESV, Ephesians 2:6 NLT, Ephesians 2:6 KJV, Ephesians 2:6 hlybblsmpshndtn)
 </li>
 <li>&nbsp;Believers will be conformed to the image of Christ.
-(Romans 8:29)
+(Romans 8:29 ESV, Romans 8:29 NLT, Romans 8:29 KJV, Romans 8:29 hlybblsmpshndtn)
 </li>
-<li>&nbsp;Human will someday judge angels,  1 Cor 6:3 Don't you realize that we will judge angels?
+<li>&nbsp;Human will someday judge angels,  (1 Cor 6:3 ESV, 1 Cor 6:3 NLT, 1 Cor 6:3 KJV, 1 Cor 6:3 hlybblsmpshndtn) Don't you realize that we will judge angels?
 </li>
 </ol>
 <br> Angels served Jesus